What Are the Most Significant Cost and Value Drivers for Pancreatic Resection in an Integrated Healthcare System?

 CONCLUSIONS: There was a significant cost reduction for PD but not DP when the threshold of 5 PDs was used as a definition of high volume.
 The sharing of detailed financial data with HPB surgeons on a regular basis provides an opportunity to evaluate practice patterns and thereby reduce direct costs.

 Vuong, Brooke; Dehal, Ahmed N; Uppal, Abhineet; Stern, Stacey L; Mejia, Juan; Weerasinghe, Roshanthi; Kapoor, Vandana; Ong, Evan; Hansen, Paul D; and Bilchik, Anton J, "What Are the Most Significant Cost and Value Drivers for Pancreatic Resection in an Integrated Healthcare System?"
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 227.